 So, we are starting out with Section 1 - Amazon’s Business.
 This section will include a discussion of Amazon’s mission statement and business strategy.
 We will also talk about Amazon’s customer experience basics, we will go over the four Amazon customer types and, will touch on Amazon’s business success.
 Lastly, we will end the episode with a quiz.

 You can find the full quiz on our website and then email us your responses to: [email protected] Then, in the beginning of each following episode, we will announce five listeners who have submitted correct answers to the quiz and have won a free lifetime access to “The Essential Course to Prepare for the Amazon Interview,” which is normally valued at $200.

 Alright, let’s keep going.
-How will this section, dedicated to Amazon’s Business, contribute to our overall goal: to help prepare you for the Amazon interview: The answer is that this episode will start immersing you in the Amazon business and culture.
+How will this section, dedicated to Amazon’s Business, contribute to our overall goal: to help prepare you for the Amazon interview and teach you how to answer actual Amazon interview questions: The answer is that this episode will start immersing you in the Amazon business and culture.
 This episode will start giving you the contextual knowledge on top of which, later on, you would build your tactical, written preparation for the Amazon interview.
 That’s it.

 OK, now we are ready to start with Section 1: Amazon’s Business.
 In this section, we will cover five specific topics: 1) Amazon’s Mission and Strategy; 2) Amazon’s Customer Experience Basics; 3) Amazon’s customers; 4) Amazon’s business success; and 5) Our first quiz.
 Let’s get going.

 Starting with Topic One: Amazon’s Mission and Strategy